tarwn/lessthandot-hugo/blogs/content/posts/2009-09-23-use-indexkey_property-in-sql-server-to-d.md

   </tr>
 </table>

-Of course if you can do that you can also very simply write a query that returns all the columns that are sorted descending in any index by making the WHERE clause the following: where INDEXKEY_PROPERTY (k.id,k.indid ,k.keyno,&#8217;isdescending&#8217;) = 1.
+Of course if you can do that you can also very simply write a query that returns all the columns that are sorted descending in any index by making the WHERE clause the following: where INDEXKEY_PROPERTY (k.id,k.indid ,k.keyno,'isdescending') = 1.
 Run the query below to see how that works

 sql
 select INDEXKEY_PROPERTY (k.id,k.indid ,k.keyno,'isdescending') as IsDescending,OBJECT_NAME(k.id) as TableName,i.name as IndexName,c.name as ColumnName,k.keyno,k.indid as IndexID